OrmNetwork/ORMCore/README.md

 ORM Network based on Kaspa, includes protection against ASICs, but allows mining on both GPU and CPU.
 The black3p algorithm we developed ensures that transactions are protected from tracking.
 In addition, the project does not currently have an explorer.
 We'll add it later to track the height of the block, but that's it.

+## How to create wallet

+Use next command:
+ormcorewallet create

+## How to mine

+First run to node:
+ormcored --utxoindex
+pause

+Open another terminal and start mining

+ormcoreminer.exe /miningaddr:ormcore:wallet
+pause

+## How to send coins

+ormcorewallet send -v 10 -t ormcore:wallet

 ## Requirements

 Go 1.18 or later.